 For most anglers a spinning setup will be the preferred choice.

-The best inshore spinning rods will be 7'6" in length, have a fast action and be rated for line in the 12 to 15 lbs range.
+For most setups inshore rods will be 7’6″ in length, have a fast action and be rated for line in the 12 to 15 lbs range.

 Fishing over flats or any kind of sight fishing with lures will require you to keep your distances somewhat from any fish as they can spook quite easily in shallower waters.